-Note: An owner of a foreign trust must ensure that the trust files an annual information return on Form 3520-A, as well as U.S. owner and U.S. beneficiary statements.
-For details, see Notice 97-34, 1997-25 I.R.B.
-22.
+Note: An owner of a foreign trust must ensure that the trust files an annual information return on Form 3520-A, Annual Information Return of Foreign Trust with a U.S. Owner.
+For details, see Form 3520-A.

 Show any tax-exempt interest received or accrued.
 Include any exempt-interest dividends received as a shareholder in another mutual fund or other regulated investment company.